qooxdoo/qooxdoo/docs/development/testing/unit_testing.md

 ## Hints

-   - to run a single test you can use `qx test --class myapp.test.MyTest --method testOne`
+   - to run a single test, you can use `qx test --class myapp.test.MyTest --method testOne`

+   - if your application makes HTTP requests, you should use the built-in [Fake Server](fake_server.md).